Affiliate Disclosure: All links pay commissionReading Time: 9 minutes

 Don’t forget to look at the previous paragraph summarising the competition.

-The RFLKT+ is a great product for longer-riding riders with iPHONE battery problems and who either have an ANT+ Power Meter or who want a more compact handlebar display than offered by the iPHONE or who might simply want to keep the iPHONE safe and dry in their bag.
+The RFLKT+ is a great product for longer-riding riders with iPHONE battery problems and who either has an ANT+ Power Meter or who want a more compact handlebar display than offered by the iPHONE or who might simply want to keep the iPHONE safe and dry in their bag.

 PS The backlight is configurable too 🙂